MitoSegNet/MitoS-segmentation-tool/README.md

 ---

+### The MitoSegNet an easy-to-use Python-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.

+---

 ## Before running the MitoSegNet

 If you have a CUDA-capable GPU (all Nvidia GPUs from the G8x series onwards, including GeForce, Quadro and Tesla), then you will need to download the GPU-enabled version of the MitoSegNet.
 You will furthermore have to download